Dr Clive Gray is Associate Professor in Cultural Policy Studies. I am working a 20% time-table with consequent effects on my responsibilities.

 I am a member of the University's Investigation Committee for plagiarism, contract cheating and other forms of academic malfeasence; and the University's Working Party on Academic Integrity.

-I will not be in the office much (if at all) before April 2021 and will be working from home until then.
+I will not be in the office much (if at all) this year and will be working from home instead.
+I am happy to receive e-mails!